Select Page

 2. Life Inside Sachsenhausen

-Sachsenhausen was liberated by Soviet forces on April 22, 1945.
-After its liberation, it served as a Soviet Special Camp until 1950, during which former Nazi officials and collaborators were held.
-It was later turned into a memorial site and opened to the public in 1961.
+The concentration camp, Sachsenhausen, was freed by Soviet troops on April 22, 1945.
+It was liberated in January 1945, but after that it was becoming the Soviet Special Camp, which was in use till 1950 and where former Nazi officials and collaborators were held.
+It was later turned to a memorial site and was opened for the public in 1961.

 Conclusion